Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       |_http-server-header: Apache/2.4.41 (Ubuntu)
       Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel

-From the header, we can see that its running php:
+From the header, we can see that its running php, so it's best we try for a php shell.

       curl http://blog.inlanefreight.local/ -sI
       HTTP/1.1 200 OK